Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

 The notification operations are vulnerability notifications to the stakeholders, with hosts or domains remaining vulnerable after public disclosure.
-The finders either leveraged existing datasets~\cite{chen_cvd_2024} or performed network scanning~\cite{vanderham_measurements_2017} to assess the impact scale of the existing vulnerabilities.
-The large scale of the notification operations listed in Table \ref{tab:notification}, unlike disclosure operations in Table \ref{tab:disclosure}, has reached significantly higher host numbers ranging from ten to a hundred thousand.
-In the latest work~\cite{beitis_haunted_2025}, the affected IPv4 hosts have reached a million at an internet-wide scale.
-On the other hand, the two notification operations~\cite {cetin_tell_2019, rodriguez_iot_2021} have fewer affected parties due to the partnership with a medium-sized ISP with its selected customers.
+The finders either leveraged existing datasets~\cite{chen_cvd_2024} or performed network scanning~\cite{vanderham_measurements_2017} to assess the impact scale of the existing vulnerabilities or other security issues.
+The large scale of the notification operations listed in Table \ref{tab:notification}, unlike disclosure operations in Table \ref{tab:disclosure}, has reached significantly higher numbers, ranging from ten to a hundred thousand.
+In the latest operation in \cite{beitis_haunted_2025}, the affected IPv4 hosts have reached a million at an internet-wide scale.
+On the other hand, the two notification operations in \cite {cetin_tell_2019, rodriguez_iot_2021} have fewer affected parties due to the partnership with a medium-sized ISP with its selected customers.
 In addition, most notifications included more than one vulnerability or security issue of the vulnerable hosts and domains.
 Hence, the efforts to estimate the exact number of affected parties increased as well.

 As a result, the main challenge of vulnerability notification is how to inform diverse stakeholders and handle multi-party scenarios at scale.
 Based on the initial estimation of the vulnerability characteristic, impact scale, and affected parties, the next step is to choose the most efficient communication channels and messaging infrastructure to inform stakeholders effectively.